 The Bose SoundLink Colour has voice prompts that tell you when the speaker is connected to your smartphone (switch it on and within a second it reports “connected to Xperia Z3 Compact”, or “connected to LG G3”, or whatever your phone’s Bluetooth name is), when it’s disconnected, when it’s running low on power, and so on.
 While you could do the same with a complementary app or with a display on the speaker itself, the voice prompts make sense in practice and work well.
 The synthetic voice isn’t Siri-grade in quality, but it gets the job done nicely.

-The Bose SoundLink Colour is surprisingly cheap for a Bose product, coming in at a middling $179 RRP.
-You won’t find it much cheaper around the big-box retail stores -- this is Bose, after all -- but it’s squarely in the realm of the UE Boom and the Jawbone Jambox with which it competes on sound quality and quality of design and construction.
+Bose SoundLink Colour is surprisingly cheap for a Bose product, coming in at a middling $179 RRP.
+You won’t find it much cheaper around the big-box retail stores — this is Bose, after all — but it’s squarely in the realm of the UE Boom and the Jawbone Jambox with which it competes on sound quality and quality of design and construction.
 These other choices are pretty damn competitive, but Bose keeps up with the Joneses.